Jerzy Dąbrowski

 Jerzy Dąbrowski (September 8, 1899 – September 17, 1967) was a Polish aeronautical engineer.
 He was the lead designer of the famed PZL.37 Łoś medium bomber.

+Biography

 Dąbrowski was born in Nieborów, west of Warsaw to a railway clerk family.
 He studied architecture and then transferred to mechanical engineering at the Warsaw Technical University (Polytechnic).
 The department offered aviation speciality and had an aviation fan club.
 Dąbrowski designed and built his first aircraft, biplane ultralight D.1 Cykacz (Ticker) in 1924 at the Centralne Warsztaty Lotnicze (Central Aviation Workshops) in Warsaw.
 In 1925 Dąbrowski obtained a special permission to complete pilot training at the 1st Air Regiment.

-Due to financial difficulties Jerzy left the Polytechnic in 1926 and started working at the Plage & Laskiewicz company contributing to the design of the Lublin R.VIII, R.IX. and DUS-III.
+Due to financial difficulties, Dąbrowski left the Polytechnic in 1926 and started working at the Plage & Laskiewicz company contributing to the design of the Lublin R.VIII, R.IX. and DUS-III.
 In 1928 he was asked to join the PZL aviation works in Warsaw.
 There, with Dr. Franciszek Misztal he designed the all-metal PZL.19 and the PZL.26 for the Challenge 1932 and Challenge 1934 contests.